Creative NZ upset at racist attacks on Shakespeare call

 "We challenge the narrative that our decision was driven by reverse racism and that we are the 'cultural Taliban'.
 Creative New Zealand's mandate is to fund New Zealand-made work within the limited resources we have."

-They also took exception to Creative New Zealand's frontline staff being targeted with hate mail.
+They also took exception to Creative New Zealand frontline staff being targeted with hate mail.

 "They don't make funding decisions," they said.